korayalkan/Word-Counter/README.md

-# word-counter
+#Word Counter
 This program can be used for teaching kids/people who started learning Python.

 Word Counter program is not going to count any of 'Regular Expressions' and 'Spaces'.